Fizban/COMP3260_Assignment_2/README.txt

 ------------------------------------------------------------------------------------------------------

-Main:
+Application:
-This class takes input from a file* using a command line parser** and uses the DES algorithm to either encrypyt or decrypt plaintext/ciphertext and avalanche analysis in the window.
+This class takes input from a file* using a command line parser** and uses the DES algorithm to either encrypt or decrypt plaintext/ciphertext and avalanche analysis in the window.
 The plaintext/ciphertext is then outputted as text.

 Static_Arrays.h: